Artin-Biniek/Final_Project/Formatted_Data/behave.behave/3_envVar/15/Record15.rst

     USE ENVIRONMENT-VAR: LOGNAME = xxx  (variant 1) When I click on $LOGNAME ... passed
-    USE ENVIRONMENT-VAR: LOGNAME = xxx  (variant 2) When I use the environment variable $LOGNAME ... passed
+    USE ENVIRONMENT-VAR: LOGNAME = xxx  (variant 2)

+Then:   When I use the environment variable $LOGNAME ... passed

     1 feature passed, 0 failed, 0 skipped
     1 scenario passed, 0 failed, 0 skipped